 Analysis of half a million postcodes shows latent potential of the sustainable commute

-Over half a million employee postcodes have been analysed using Mobilityways’ Scoping Smart Mobility tool, revealing the latent potential of sustainable commuting.
+Up to September 2021, over half a million employee postcodes have been analysed using Mobilityways’ Scoping Smart Mobility tool, revealing the latent potential of sustainable commuting.
 Employees who successfully make a switch to greener modes can drastically reduce commuter emissions nationwide.

 Since launch, 350 employers across the UK have sought to use scoping to gain a better understanding of their local mobility landscape, and the challenges faced by their teams.
 Commuting emissions have become increasingly under the spotlight following many organisations planning their return to the office as lockdown restrictions lift.